morris-lab/CellOracle/docs/installation/index.rst

 Installation
 ============

-``celloracle`` use several python libraries and R library.
-Please follow this guide below to install dependent software of celloracle.
+``celloracle`` uses several python libraries and R library.
+Please follow this guide below to install the dependent software of celloracle.

 .. _require: